KC-Matthews/sql_spotify_project/README.md

 - **Data Found 3**: I wanted to see how popular the genre **Kpop** was in my age group, **20-35'**, so I queried the data using a script by separtaing **'age'** into groups then displayed the age group as well as the **'Fav_Music_Genre'** Column to find the results.
 Kpop is not as popular as the genre **'Electronic/Dance'**.
 - **Data Found 4**: Most of the time I use spotify in the afternoon when I am finished with my work for the day.
 I wondered if the time I use spotify was similar to other users, so I decided to analyze the data.
 I wrote a script that displayed the columns **'Gender'**, and counted how many females there were per **'Music_Time_Slot'**.
 Most females listen to music at night rather than the afternoon.
 - **Data Found 5**: I wanted to find out the unqiue prefrences of users based on their **'Fav_Music_Genre'** and **'Fav_Pod_Genre'** and compare how different they are when they are not using their phones, **'Smartphone'**.
 The script was used to display the genres of music and podcasts excluding the use of phones.
 One of the more unique combinations of genres I found was **Comedy** for podcasts and **Classical** for music.
-## Future Enhancements
-- **Data Augmentation**: Implement data augmentation techniques to increase the robustness of the data analyzation.
-- **Machine Learning**: Further optimize the analyzation by implementing a machine learning model.
-- **Real-time Monitoring**: Develop a real-time monitoring system for continuous user preference based on age.